 Apple is considered a source of inspiration for many brands aspiring to thrive on the global market.
 Therefore, adopting and nurturing initiatives promoting diversity and positive cross-cultural communication may be the first step to take your business to the next level.

-Organizations employing a diverse team will clearly have a mixture of people with different mother tongues.
+Organizations employing a diverse team will clearly have a mixture of people with language differences, which can lead to misunderstandings.

 If not, interpersonal relationships and the whole company’s productivity suffers.
 This is exactly why, to maximize profits, businesses should not neglect the importance of cross-cultural communication in the workplace.

-Before the pandemic, large companies with international offices took work trips, particularly common among company management, to visit offices and colleagues in other countries.
-On these occasions, colleagues are introduced to different cultures and traditions through a special dinner or other activities.
+The management of some large international businesses often has to take work trips to visit offices and colleagues in other countries.
+On these occasions, colleagues are introduced to different cultural norms and traditions through a special dinner or other activities.
 These trips provide invaluable opportunities to enrich interpersonal and cross-cultural communication within an organization.

 Even though people communicate with each other constantly, this doesn’t necessarily mean that all of us have mastered the art of communication.
 Especially in situations that involve cross-cultural communication.